 Modified Polyamine Epoxy

-An advanced generation, 100% solids, high build epoxy providing protection for the interior of steel storage tanks and vessels from various cargos including but not limited to crude oil and finished fuels.
-Unique curing mechanisms allow for single leg airless spray application.View more product details
+An advanced generation, solvent-free, high build epoxy lining for the interior of steel storage tanks and vessels from various cargos including crude oil and finished fuels.
+Also used to line concrete basins, troughs, and tanks where a coating resistant to chemicals, fuels, and domestic wastewater immersion service is needed.
+Can be applied with airless spray or plural-component equipment.

 Product Data Sheets